Rent a dumpster or hire a junk removal company?

-Like renting a dumpster, a junk removal service can help with spring/fall home cleanings, estate cleanouts, yard waste, construction/demolition debris, or general rubbish removal.
+Like renting a dumpster, a junk disposal companies can help with spring/fall home cleanings, estate cleanouts, yard waste, construction/demolition debris, or general rubbish removal.
 The difference is that the junk removal company takes care of all the heavy lifting for you.

 Photo via: Stand Up Guys Junk Removal of Atlanta, GA

 Hiring a junk removal company is just as easy as renting a dumpster.
 You simply call, schedule, pay, and enjoy your clutter-free space.
 The cost is determined by the type and volume of junk or debris to be hauled away (more details below).
 The junk removal company will give you a free on-site estimate for projects bigger than picking up a few pieces of furniture, for example.